Land Records & Maps

 William H. Graver and Eileen Mullen, Hamilton County, Ohio, Index of Early Deed Books: 1804-1806 and 1814-1817 (2004).
 PLCH: 929.377177 qG775d; CHLA: GENERAL f929.37714 G775d, R. R.

 Some deed indexes by name of grantee or grantor, #9 through 21a (1869-1904), have been digitized and are online at FamilySearch.
 Click on Browse, then Land and Property Records.
+Indexes after 1904 to 1988 are on microfilm at the Recorder's Office or CHLA.

-Deed geographical indexes: Geographical, location or "by-area" indexes to deeds go back to the beginning of the county.
+Geographical, location or "by-area" indexes to deeds go back to the beginning of the county.
 The current set, Series 8 (1938-1988), is in physical books at the Recorder's Office.
 Series 1 through 7 is on microfilm and online at the Recorder's Office.
 Series 1 through Series 7 (1794-1938) have been digitized and are online at FamilySearch.
 Click on Browse, then Land and Property Records.

 Mortgages